How to Plan a Perfect Wine Weekender in Mudgee, NSW

 Wine meets amazing views in the beautiful NSW region of Mudgee, Australia

 With its idyllic rolling hills, postcard-perfect heritage buildings, beautiful wineries and masses of country charm, Mudgee is the perfect weekender year-round.
-But with the recent lifting of travel restrictions in NSW, there really is no better time to plan a getaway to experience its charms firsthand.
+But with the recent lifting of travel restrictions , there really is no better time to plan a getaway to experience the charms of NSW regional areas.

 Glamping accommodation, Sierra Escape, in Mudgee, NSW, Australia